navidrome/website/content/en/docs/usage/library/artwork.md

 ## Artwork Uploads

-Navidrome allows uploading custom images for playlists and artists directly from the web UI.
+Navidrome allows uploading custom images for playlists, artists, and internet radio directly from the web UI.
 This is controlled by the `EnableArtworkUpload` [config option][advanced-configuration] (enabled by default).
 When disabled, only admin users can upload artwork.

 **Supported formats:** GIF, JPEG, PNG, WebP
 **Maximum file size:** 10 MB

 ### Playlist Cover Art

-To upload a custom playlist cover, open the playlist in the Navidrome web UI and use the image upload option.
+To upload a custom playlist cover, open the playlist in the Navidrome web UI and hover the mouse over the current artwork.
+You should see a camera icon where you can click to select the image to upload.
 Uploaded images take priority over all other playlist artwork sources.

 ### Artist Images

 Custom artist images can be uploaded via the web UI on the artist detail page.
+Follow the same process as the playlist cover art.

+### Internet Radio Images

+You can also upload a custom image on the internet radio's edit page.
+This image will be used as the station's artwork instead of fetching its favicon (when available).

 ## Image Format & Quality

 Navidrome serves resized artwork as WebP for better compression and performance.
-The `CoverArtQuality` [config option][advanced-configuration] controls the encoding quality for both JPEG and WebP output (default: `75`).
+The `CoverArtQuality` [config option][advanced-configuration] controls the encoding quality for WebP output (default: `75`).

 Animated GIFs embedded in or associated with your music files are preserved during resize — they are converted to animated WebP using ffmpeg.